codecooker1/keeby-zmk-config/README.md

-This is the ZMK Firmware Config for Keeby Wireless Split Keyboard
+This is the ZMK Firmware Config for Keeby Wireless Split Keyboard.